Complete Guide to Santa Barbara Castle: History, Secrets and Practical Tips

 It is the lowest area, designed primarily to act as an exterior defensive barrier and advanced storage space.

-3. Ways to Climb the Castle of Santa Barbara
+3. Ways to Reach Santa Barbara Castle

-Access MethodStarting PointDuration approx.Ideal for…Cost
+Access MethodStarting PointApprox.
+DurationIdeal for…Cost

-Tourist Vehicle / BusNorth Road Access (Vázquez de Mella)5-10 minutesQuick, convenient access or for those travelling by car.
+Tourist Vehicle / BusNorth Road Access (Vázquez de Mella)5-10 minutesQuick, convenient access or for those travelling by car.From 10€/day

-Option 1: The Elevator (Underground Comfort)
+Option 1: The Elevator (Underground Convenience)

 Option 2: On foot through the Parque de la Ereta and Barrio de Santa Cruz (The most picturesque)